mike-lischke/antlr4ng/ReadMe.md

 ### Lexer Speed Test

 Since the Java runtime tests have been ported to TypeScript there's another set of benchmarks, the lexer speed test.
-This set of tests was created when Unicode support landed in ANTLR4 and measures the speed of lexing different Unicode lexems in a lexer generated from the Java grammar.
+This set of tests was created when Unicode support landed in ANTLR4 and measures the speed of lexing different Unicode lexemes in a lexer generated from the Java grammar.

 The original Java execution times have been taken on OS X with a 4 GHz Intel Core i7 (Java VM args: `-Xms2G -Xmx8g`):